babypandabear3/bpb_fps_controller/README.md

 - Feat Wallrun : Allows player to run on wall while not on floor.
 To execute, run while on air and touching wall
 - Mouse Sensitivity : This control how resposive mouse look is
 - Air Control : By default set to false.
 If enabled Player have full control it's horizontal movement while on air as if it's on floor
-- Crouch Anim : Choose crouch animation, each have different height
 - Speed H Max : Maximum horizontal velocity speed
 - Speed Acc : Horizontal movement acceleration rate
 - Speed Deacc : Horizontal movement deacceleration rate